syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on failure:

-If a required parameter is missing (e.g., NAME, EMAIL), an error message should specify which parameter is missing.
+If a required parameter is missing (e.g., NAME, EMAIL)

 * Error message shown to the user: